swcarpentry/DEPRECATED-bc/novice/extras/06-ssh.md

 </div>

-SSH takes the argument after our remote username and passes them to the shell on the remote computer.
+SSH takes the argument after our remote username and passes it to the shell on the remote computer.
-(We have to put quotes around it to make it look like a single argument.)
+(We put quotes around the two words `ls` and `results` so that the shell will think of them as a single string.)
 Since those arguments are a legal command, the remote shell runs `ls results` for us and sends the output back to our local shell for display.